joebluems/SmoothedRiskTables/README.md

 ```
 The risk table could be used to identify recommended products or the cumulative log(risk) could be used as an input to a predictive model. <BR>
 <BR>
-To make this lengthy query easier to work with, you could create a Drill UDF that contained the calculation and allowed the user ability to specify the smooth parameter.
+To make this lengthy query easier to work with, you could create a <b>Drill UDF</b> that contains the calculation and allows the user to specify the smooth parameter.
 For more info on UDF’s check out this link:<BR>
 http://drill.apache.org/docs/adding-custom-functions-to-drill/ <BR>